d3b-center/canine-dev/README.md

 [Strelka2](https://github.com/Illumina/strelka) v2.9.3 calls single nucleotide variants (SNV) and insertions/deletions (INDEL).
 [Mutect2](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.1.1.0/org_broadinstitute_hellbender_tools_walkers_mutect_Mutect2.php) v4.1.10 from the Broad institute calls SNV, multi-nucleotide variants (MNV, basically equal length substitutions with length > 1) and INDEL.
+[Lancet](https://github.com/nygenome/lancet) v1.0.7 from the New York Genome Center (NYGC) calls SNV, MNV, and INDEL.
+[VarDict Java](https://github.com/AstraZeneca-NGS/VarDictJava) v1.7.0 from AstraZeneca calls SNV, MNV, INDEL and more.
+Each caller has a different approach to variant calling, and together one can glean confident results.
+Strelka2 is run with default settings, similarly Mutect2 following Broad Best Practices, as of this [workflow](https://github.com/broadinstitute/gatk/blob/4.1.1.0/scripts/mutect2_wdl/mutect2.wdl).
+Lancet is run in what I'd call an "Exome+" mode, based on the NYGC methods described [here](https://www.biorxiv.org/content/biorxiv/early/2019/04/30/623702.full.pdf).
+In short, regions from GENCODE gtf with feature annotations `exon` and `UTR` are used as intervals, as well as regions flanking hits from `strelka2` and `mutect2`.
+Lastly, VarDict Java run params follow the protocol that the [Blue Collar Bioinformatics](https://bcbio-nextgen.readthedocs.io/en/latest/index.html) uses, with the exception of using a min variant allele frequency (VAF) of 0.05 instead of 0.1, which we find to be relevant for rare cancer variant discovery.
+We also employ their false positive filtering methods.
+Furthermore, each tool's results, in variant call format (vcf), are filtered on the `PASS` flag, with VarDict Java results additionally filtered for the flag `StrongSomatic`.
+Their results also include germline hits and other categories by default.
 The pre-`PASS` filtered results can still be obtained from the workflow in the event the user wishes to keep some calls that failed `PASS` criteria.

 ### Variant Annotation